AI powered coffee chat for intentional, pressure free pairings across hybrid teams.

 Transparent reasons for why the pairing was made, giving users confidence to accept instead of dismissing random matches.

-Existing tools rely on back-and-forth DMs that create friction and drop-offs.
 Coffee Chat removes messaging entirely, replacing it with default states, automated scheduling, and clear fallback paths.

 Faced with a complex UI, I initially designed a multi-functional widget.
 User testing revealed its high cognitive load, leading me to divide it into two simpler widgets for availability and reasons, which received more positive feedback during internal A/B testing.